 Fall 2024 Conservatory begins on Monday, September 9th, 2024

 *If a candidate cannot audition in-person, the studio may arrange a Zoom video audition and interview.

-The Professional Evening Conservatory is the apex of all training programs at the Art of Acting Studio.
+Our flagship Professional Conservatory (Two and a Half Year Conservatory) is the apex of all training programs at the Art of Acting Studio.
 In this exclusive program students learn tools and techniques to better engage their imagination, to analyze text deeply and accurately, to create rich, specific characters, to engage the body and voice fully and to work professionally and creatively on both stage and screen.
 The goal of this program is to fully prepare students for both the craft and business of acting.
-Classes are five days a week, and for the January Start , classes are between 3 pm and 7 pm.
-As such, the training is intense and intended to produce a comprehensive conservatory experience over the length of two years.
-Class size is limited to 16 students.
-By audition only.

 Admission to the conservatory program is by interview and audition.
 Applicants must be 18 years of age or older, and must submit the following: